wp-plugins/hal/readme.txt

 For the page :

 4. Go to the "Hal" menu item and select parameters to display options needed in your blog.
-5. Create your page and add the shortcode "cv-hal" to see publications and metadata.
+5. Create your page and add the shortcode [cv-hal] to see publications and metadata.

 For the widget :